 - Seasonings like salt, pepper, Dijon mustard and garlic to taste

-For a white truffle vinaigrette, you can follow this recipe template using organic extra virgin olive oil and a tablespoon or two of truffle oil.
+For your vinaigrette, you can follow this truffle oil recipe template using organic extra virgin olive oil and a tablespoon or two of white truffle oil.
 As long as you adhere to the vinaigrette proportions, you can experiment with seasonings and add-ins to make a dressing that complements your favorite salads.

 8. Over Roasted Potatoes